NotLemon/AniList-Manual/moderator/moderator-tools.md

-# Mod Tools
+# Moderator Tools

 {% hint style="info" %}
 This feature is not available to standard users.
 {% endhint %}

-This section is the hub for entry creation, submission and tag requests, reports and moderator activity filters.
+This section is the hub for entry creation, submission, and tag requests, reports and moderator activity filters.

 ## Submissions